 In our bacterial infections program, we have completed seven Phase 1 human clinical trials and are currently undergoing Phase 2 clinical trials for our lead product candidate, telavancin.
-We have conducted an end of Phase 2 meeting with the FDA, and the FDA concurs with our plans to proceed with Phase 3 clinical trials in hospital acquired pneumonia and complicated skin and soft tissue infections.
-We currently plan to begin Phase 3 clinical trials by the end of 2004.
+We initiated a Phase 3 clinical trial in complicated skin and soft tissue infections in September 2004 and currently plan to begin a Phase 3 clinical trial in hospital acquired pneumonia by the end of 2004.
 This will increase our research and development expenses significantly through at least 2006.
 However, actual expenses will be based on the timing and structure of any collaborations in which the partner may incur a portion of the expenses.